pressbooks/pressbooks/readme.txt

 * Requires WordPress 4.4.2.
 * Added Google Analytics support at the network level (subdomain and subdirectory installs) and the book level (subdomain installs only).
 * Added support for installs that use SSL (props to @bdolor for contributions).
-* Added localization support for strings (currently, "Chapter" and "Part") in book stylesheets.
+* Added localization support for strings (currently, \"Chapter\" and \"Part\") in book stylesheets.
-* Added localization support for the Pressbooks "freebie" notice.
+* Added localization support for the Pressbooks \"freebie\" notice.
 * Clarified new user and book registration text.
 * Set timezone on export page based on root site settings (props to @chrillep for the bug report).
 * Enhanced image display in exports.
 * Expanded code coverage.
 * Fixed an issue where footnote anchors would not be properly created when importing a Word document (thanks to @crism for the report and the contribution).
-* Fixed an issue where clicking 'Show in Catalog' would not work (props to @colomet for the bug report).
+* Fixed an issue where clicking \'Show in Catalog\' would not work (props to @colomet for the bug report).
-* Fixed an issue where the "My Books" button would appear in Pressbooks Publisher for logged-in users with no books.
+* Fixed an issue where the \"My Books\" button would appear in Pressbooks Publisher for logged-in users with no books.
 * Fixed the way the PB_PLUGIN_DIR and PB_PLUGIN_URL constants are defined to support installations of Pressbooks where plugins and themes are symlinked.

 = 3.1.2 =
 * Requires WordPress 4.4.1.
-* Added internal links (anchors) to the built in 'Insert/edit Link' dialog.
+* Added internal links (anchors) to the built in \'Insert/edit Link\' dialog.
 * Added admin notices to indicate the success or failure of some AJAX actions which do not produce a visible result.
-* Fixed an issue with EPUB validation introduced by WordPress 4.4's implementation of the srcset attribute.
+* Fixed an issue with EPUB validation introduced by WordPress 4.4\'s implementation of the srcset attribute.
 * Fixed an issue where a dynamically-generated webBook stylesheet would be erroneously loaded.
 * Fixed an issue with image paths in Luther webBook stylesheet (props to @bdolor for the bug report).
 * Fixed an issue that caused ODT exports to fail in a particularly undignified manner.